bdai6/my_website/content/courses/notes-on-hugo-academic/my-notes.md

 If there are some typos in the auto generated publication, or if you want to update some details about the publication, you should edit the parameters in `content/publication/<my-publication>/index.md`.

+{{% alert note %}}
+`academic` package is cross-platform and can be installed with the same command `pip3 install -U academic` on Windows and macOS.
+However, somehow **v0.2.7** is installed on Windows while **v0.4.0** on macOS.
+The most distinct difference between the two versions are: v0.2.7 converts bib file to TOML format for Hugo while v0.4.0 YAML.
+Currently academic handles publication/talk/post webpage in **YAML**, so this convertion job should be conducted on macOS.
+{{% /alert %}}

 ## Create Table of Contents
 Use the `{``{% toc %\}``}` shortcode anywhere you wish within your Markdown content to automatically generate a table of contents.
 For example, refer to the [top of the page](#table-of-contents).